 If you never try the genuine traditional Arabic Hospitality then this is the place for you and Eid would be the perfect time to spend your time and taste different traditional Arabic food.

-Most of us already experience desert safari, city tour and dinner cruises in Dubai and sometime we may think we have finish with all the places.
-But actually we didn’t cover half of the city.
-There are so many tourist spot in Dubai which can be visit on such occasion like Eid or any other public Holidays.
+Most of us already experience a desert safari, city tour and dinner cruises in Dubai and sometime we may think we have finished with all the places.
+But actually, we didn’t cover half of the city.
+There are so many tourist spots in Dubai which can be visited on such occasion like Eid or any other public Holidays.
 Etihad museum would be a perfect addition to the plan activities on this Eid.
 The Museum preserves, collect and display the heritage of the United Arab Emirates.
-It covers the history and take the visitors to the foundation phase of UAE.
+It covers the history and takes the visitors to the foundation phase of UAE.
 As per the Etihad Museum official site the through a unique visitor journey, the various pavilions house experience-driven exhibitions, interactive programmes and education initiatives that explore the chronology of events that culminated in the unification of the Emirates in 1971, with a key emphasis on the period between 1968 and 1974.
-Timing of the museum is Daily from 10:00 am to 08:00 pm.
+The timing of the museum is Daily from 10:00 am to 08:00 pm.

 ADULTS 25 years and over (25AED)

 GROUP 10 persons and above (20AED) per person